-There are limited options within the Revised Development area for the potential to develop new borrow pits.
-On review and assessment of the borrow pits used during the construction of the operational Gordonbush Wind Farm, it has been established that there is potential to reopen borrow pits BP1 (Photo 3-1) and BP2 (Photo 3-2).
-Both these borrow pits are in good locations to assist in the development of the proposed extension and have the potential to be extended to provide adequate volumes of material.
-BP1 is located towards the south east of the Revised Development, and BP2 is located towards the north east of the Revised Development site close to the proposed T4 turbine.
+There are limited options within the Proposed Varied Development (Addendum) area for the potential to develop new borrow pits.
+On review and assessment of the borrow pits used during the construction of the operational Gordonbush Wind Farm, it has been established that there is potential to reopen borrow pits BP1 (Photo 3-1), and BP3 (Photo 3-2).
+As indicated BP2 has now been excluded due to ground investigation results and is removed from the s.36c Proposed Varied Development application..
+Both the proposed borrow pits (BP1 and BP3) are in good locations to assist in the development of the proposed extension and have the potential to be extended to provide adequate volumes of material.
+BP1, previously assessed as part of the S36c EIA Report (January 2019), is located towards the south east of the Proposed Varied Development, and BP3 is located towards the west of the Proposed Varied Development site close to the main access to site.
 Both borrow pits have good established access tracks from their previous operation.
+There is no change to the BP1 assessment from the S36c Proposed Varied Development application, as reported within Appendix 9.1 of the EIA Report (January 2019).
+The addition of BP3 is a variation to the 2019 EIAR, to compensate for the removal of BP2.